 But what exactly makes this noir version different?
 For starters, you don’t have to pick any colour as long as it’s black, to quote Henry Ford.
 Clients are free to select any of Rolls-Royce’s 44 000 “ready-to-wear” colours or create their own bespoke hue.
 However, most customers who request this darker expression of the Ghost stick to the signature black, says Rolls-Royce.

-To create what is the motor industry’s darkest black the car is coated in 45kg of paint, giving it that high-gloss piano finish.
+The car is coated in 45kg of paint, giving it that high-gloss piano finish.
 The Spirit of Ecstasy mascot and pantheon grille are also darkened, and, as in the standard Ghost, the grille is illuminated with 152 LED lights.
 The dark exterior theme is finished off with bespoke 21-inch composite wheels with 44 layers of carbon fibre.

 The Ghost’s “post-opulent” design philosophy... is defined by authenticity and material substance